hl2vr/hl2vr.github.io/index.md

 The mod is currently going through a private playtest and expected to be publically released some time later this year.

-In the meanwhile, you can check out some footage from the playtest from our Youtube friends:

-{% include video provider="youtube" id="Uy0Z4GnDdus" %}

 {% include feature_row %}